wrcsubers/Arduino_BabyMonitor/README.md

 ## Setup/Installation
 1. Build the transmitter/receiver boards as shown in images above (hi-res images in _Images/HiRes folder).
-2. Install Arudiuno IDE (version used: 1.8.13) from here: https://www.arduino.cc/en/software
+2. Install Arduino IDE (version used: 1.8.13) from here: https://www.arduino.cc/en/software
 3. Setup the NodeMCU for the Arduino environment using this guide: https://github.com/esp8266/Arduino
 4. Setup LittleFS, be sure to follow the bottom part of this section specifically for LittleFS: https://arduino-esp8266.readthedocs.io/en/latest/filesystem.html#uploading-files-to-file-system
 5. Clone/Download the following folders/files: https://github.com/wrcsubers/Arduino_BabyMonitor/tree/main/_Code
 6. Modify the .ino files to include your WiFi information
-7. Upload the BabyMonitor_Receiver.ino file to the reciever using the Arduino IDE.
+7. Upload the BabyMonitor_Receiver.ino file to the receiver using the Arduino IDE.
 8. Upload the BabyMonitor_Transmitter.ino file to the transmitter using the Arduino IDE.
-9. Upload the data folder to the Transmitter from the Arduino IDE using: Arudino IDE > Tools > ESP8266 LittleFS Data Upload
+9. Upload the data folder to the Transmitter from the Arduino IDE using: Arduino IDE > Tools > ESP8266 LittleFS Data Upload
 10. The transmitter/receiver should automatically connect to each other, reference the status light explanations above.
 11. You can find the IP Address of the transmitter during startup by watching the serial monitor.
-12. Visit the IP Address (or default mDNS name, 'babymonitor.local') of the transmitter from your computer or movile devices browser.
+12. Visit the IP Address (or default mDNS name, 'babymonitor.local') of the transmitter from your computer or mobile devices browser.
 13. Any changes made on the web interface are updated instantly across all devices.

 Enjoy!